TheBibites/Bibites_Shared_Content/Version_0.4.2/Mods/Constance_Mod/README.md

 ## Installation Guide
 How to install the Constance Mod:
 1)	Make a Backup of your Bibite game folder.
-2)	Download the zip file of the mod
-3)	Unpack the zip file somewhere
-4)	Take the file *BibitesAssembly.dll* and drop it into *[your Bibite folder]\The Bibites_Data\Managed*.
+2) Take the file *BibitesAssembly.dll* and drop it into *[your Bibite folder]\The Bibites_Data\Managed*.
 When Windows asks you, if you want to replace the file, you click yes.

 ## Use Guide
 How to make the Constance Mod fix what you want.